 Ballast Point Brewing Co.

-This bar and restaurant is located upstairs, across from Catal and Uva Bar.
-It offers an extensive menu of California cuisine that features local sustainable ingredients in their salads, flatbreads, small plates and entrees.
-It's also serving up award-winning craft brews with the very first on-site brewery, tasting room and outdoor beer garden in Downtown Disney.
+This bar and restaurant offer an extensive menu of California cuisine that features local sustainable ingredients in their salads, flatbreads, small plates and entrees.
+It's also serving up award-winning craft brews with the very first on-site brewery, tasting room and an outdoor beer garden in Downtown Disney.

 Splitsville Luxury Lanes